A mixed finite element method with piecewise linear elements for the biharmonic equation on surfaces: Algorithm Experiments

-In \figref{schwarzlantern} the importance of the triangle regularity condition can be seen.
-The standard Schwarz lantern fulfills conditions \textbf{(C1-C5)} if it fulfills the triangle regularity condition.
-This is only the case if the ratio between the number of vertices along its equator \(m\) is proportional to the number of vertices along its axis of rotational symmetry \(n\).
-If, on refinement, \(m\) increases much more quickly than \(n\), such as when \(m \sim n^2\), the mixed finite element method does not converge anymore, even though the discrete surface converges to the smooth surface pointwise.
+In \figref{schwarzlantern} the importance of the triangle regularity conditions are demonstrated.
+We solve the biharmonic equation with exact solution \((\cos\varphi) (\sin \pi z) z (1-z)\), where \(\varphi\) is the angular coordinate and \(z\) is the \(z\)-coordinate of the cylindrical coordinate system on a Schwarz lantern perturbed on the order of \((\)mean edge length\()^2\).
+The standard Schwarz lantern fulfills conditions \textbf{(C1-C4)} if it fulfills the triangle regularity condition.
+Triangle regularity, in turn, is satisfied if \(m \sim n\), where \(m\) is the number of vertices along the equator, and \(n\) is the number of of vertices along the axis of rotational symmetry.
+In this case convergence is observed (in fact, we even observe a rate of \(h^2\), which is better than predicted).
+If, on refinement, \(m\) increases much more quickly than \(n\), such as when \(m \sim n^2\), the mixed finite element method ceases to converge.
+This is a standard result, and not at all surprising, since, in this case, not even the surface area of the discrete mesh converges to the surface area of the respective smooth cylinder under refinement (see, for example, the book of \citet[Section 3.1.3]{GeneralizedCurvatures}).